-Imagine, for a moment, the impact of a single successful cyber attack on your business — it could be devastating.
+Imagine, for a moment, the impact of a single successful cyber attack on your law firm—it could be devastating.
 The truth is that any business, no matter the industry, could be targeted by a cyber attack, but the type of data you manage, as well as the third parties you work with, could make your business a more appealing target.

 Each day, professional services firms in the legal, accounting, and finance sectors work with sensitive, confidential intellectual property and personally identifiable information that clients trust is being kept private and secure.
 This makes them highly attractive targets in the eyes of attackers.